-31 DERIVATIVE FINANCIAL INSTRUMENTS
+30 DERIVATIVE FINANCIAL INSTRUMENTS

 The group utilises currency derivatives to hedge future transactions and cash flows.
-The group is party to a variety of forward foreign exchange contracts and knock-out forward contract in the management of its exchange rate exposures.
+The group entered into forward foreign exchange contracts and knockout forward contracts in the management of its exchange rate exposures in 2008.
 The derivative instruments purchased are primarily denominated in Singapore dollars which is the currency of the group's principal markets.